2629 words

 # uses: ossf/scorecard-action@4eaacf0543bb3f2c246792bd56e8cdeffafb205a

-It is a twenty-year-old distinction in Git.
-The kind that only breaks your publication the day you need it to work.
+A twenty-year-old distinction in Git.
+The kind that only breaks your publication on the day you need it to work.

-Weekly base rebuild, weekly Scorecard re-run, and weekly Docker Hub tag cleanup keep the maintenance budget sustainable at under two hours per month.
-A tag retention policy that deletes sha-* tags older than 90 days keeps the tag list readable by humans and scanners.
-Note: users pinning by digest should pin to digests also referenced by a semver tag, so that purged sha-* tags do not orphan the digest.
+Weekly base rebuild, weekly Scorecard re-run, weekly Docker Hub tag cleanup.
+Together they keep the maintenance budget under two hours a month.
+A tag retention policy that deletes sha-* tags older than 90 days keeps the tag list readable by humans and scanners alike.
+One caveat: users pinning by digest should pin to digests that are also referenced by a semver tag, so that purged sha-* tags do not orphan the digest.

 GitHub code scanning view showing seven Scorecard findings on the main branch with All tools are working as expected banner